ethereum/consensus-specs/specs/phase0/p2p-interface.md

 #### Global topics

 There are two primary global topics used to propagate beacon blocks and aggregate attestations to all nodes on the network.
-Their `TopicName`s are:
+Their `Name`s are:

 - `beacon_block` - This topic is used solely for propagating new signed beacon blocks to all nodes on the networks.
 Signed blocks are sent in their entirety.
 The following validations MUST pass before forwarding the `signed_beacon_block` on the network
     - The block is not from a future slot (with a `MAXIMUM_GOSSIP_CLOCK_DISPARITY` allowance) -- i.e. validate that `signed_beacon_block.message.slot <= current_slot` (a client MAY queue future blocks for processing at the appropriate slot).